 Eligibility to apply: self-employed persons, and only non-EU (European Union) and non-EEA (European Economic Area) citizens

-Areas of business: any innovative and scalable businesses with a clear growth potential (ideas about restaurants, consultancy firms, retail shops and import/export enterprises will be rejected)
+Areas of business: any innovative and scalable businesses with clear growth potential (ideas about restaurants, consultancy firms, retail shops, and import/export enterprises will be rejected)

 Designated Body: The Danish Agency for International Recruitment and Integration (SIRI)